- Master's Degree Programs

 - BIOSTAT 601 (Probability) and BIOSTAT 602 (Statistical Inference).
 More advanced students are encouraged to replace this sequence with STATS 610 (Statistical Inference) and STATS 611 (Large Sample Theory). [at least 6 credit hours]

-- Two elective statistics courses from graduate-level courses offered by the Department of Statistics, at least one of which is STATS 501, 506, 507, 509, 531, 551, or a 600-level STATS course.
-Please see below for a list of other approved elective courses. [at least 6 credit hours]
+- Additional elective courses from graduate-level courses offered by the Department of Statistics; see below for a list of approved elective courses.

 - For students admitted prior to Fall 2018: Two cognate courses from another department.
 Consult the Program Advisor about acceptable cognate courses. [at least 4 credit hours]